About

 At this event, Member States, UN organizations, and partners discussed how regional cooperation can help countries wisely manage water, energy, food, and ecosystem interlinkages.

 Giovanna Valverde Stark, Ministry of Foreign Affairs, Costa Rica, moderated the event.
 Umayra Taghiyeva, Deputy Minister of Ecology and Natural Resources, Azerbaijan, provided opening remarks.
 She stressed that climate change is reshaping water, food, energy, and natural systems, which are interrelated sectors requiring “a holistic approach” if climate issues are to be addressed.
-She highlighted the launch of two documents – the UN-Water Analytical Brief on Water for Climate Mitigation and the Action-oriented Document on Mainstreaming Transboundary Cooperation Into NDCs and NAPs – which provide crucial insights into mitigation and adaptation actions.
+She highlighted the launch of two documents – the UN-Water Analytical Brief on Water for Climate Mitigation and the Action-oriented Document on Mainstreaming Transboundary Water Management and Cooperation into NDCs and NAPs – which provide crucial insights into mitigation and adaptation actions.

 Opening the first panel focusing on perspectives of regional cooperation, Viorel Gutu, Assistant Director-General and Regional Representative for Central Asia and Europe, FAO, advocated for achieving synergies in work on food, agriculture, and water to address five urgent crises related to: food security, climate change, water, energy, and nature.
 Gutu emphasized that solutions to these interrelated crises lie in sustainable agrifood solutions and national and regional cooperation.
 Gutu pointed to knowledge sharing, attracting more climate finance, and multi-stakeholder partnerships as key to achieving synergies.
 He also highlighted FAO-supported projects focusing on solar power and hydroponics.